starbeamjs/starbeam/packages/svelte/svelte/README.md

 # @starbeam/svelte

-Experimental Svelte adapter for Starbeam element-backed resources.
+Svelte adapter for Starbeam element-backed resources.

+`elementResource()` is the primary authoring API for Svelte 5 attachments.
+It returns one Svelte-readable object that is also attachable.
+Attach it with `size.attach`; read the published value with Svelte's store syntax.

-This package currently exists to compare Svelte DOM attachment ergonomics.
-The stable creator shape is the same one used by the React, Preact, and Vue leaves:
+The stable creator shape is the same one used by the React, Preact, and Vue
+leaves:

 ```ts
 type ElementResourceBlueprint<E extends Element, T> = (